Connect with others who understand.

 Powered By

-Narcolepsy and its accompanying symptom of excessive daytime sleepiness pose a driving safety risk to both the driver and others on the road.
+Excessive daytime sleepiness is one of the main narcolepsy symptoms.
+But being tired during the day may pose a driving safety risk to both the driver and others on the road.

 Research on narcolepsy and driving is very limited.
-Existing studies show that more than 50 percent of people with narcolepsy have fallen asleep while driving, and one-third of those drivers have been involved in a motor vehicle accident because of their sleep disorder.
+Existing studies show that more than 50 percent of people with narcolepsy have fallen asleep while driving.
+One-third of those drivers have been involved in a motor vehicle accident due to their sleep disorder.

-One MyNarcolepsyTeam member shared these thoughts on driving: “l was very concerned about hurting someone else.
+By knowing their limits, people with narcolepsy can minimize the risks involved and still drive safely.
+One MyNarcolepsyTeam member said, “I was very concerned about hurting someone else.
 But now my doctor has me on medication that makes driving a lot less risky.
-I'm very excited to be able to go to the store and pharmacy.”
+I’m very excited to be able to go to the store and pharmacy.”

 How Narcolepsy Affects Driving

 Narcolepsy is a disorder of the sleep-wake cycle that causes daytime sleepiness, sleep attacks, possible loss of consciousness, and cataplexy (sudden muscle weakness).
+It can also cause automatic behaviors.
+These happen when you’re doing something without being aware of it (like eating, talking, or driving).
 These symptoms of narcolepsy can lead to unsafe driving.

 Safety

-Driving while simply drowsy can greatly increase your risk of being involved in a car accident.
-Even a short second of inattention while driving can put you and others in danger.
-In 2019, drowsy driving was the cause of 1.9 percent of total driving fatalities in the U.S.
+Driving while drowsy can greatly increase your risk of being involved in a car accident.
+Even a second of inattention while driving can put you and others in danger.
+In 2023, drowsy driving contributed to 2.1 percent of traffic fatalities in the U.S.

 A MyNarcolepsyTeam member shared, “Highway driving became very difficult without conversation and sometimes even with conversation.
 There were many days I had no recollection of leaving the house or driving to work.
 I just sort of woke up already there.
 I sometimes wonder if I caused any incidents.”